epvpsyc/SycBox/README.md

 ## HowTo Update

 Tampermonkey performs a check for a new version every 24h by default.
-If you want to update immediately, go to the installed userscripts in tampermonkey and simply click on the "Last Updated" column for the corresponding script.
+If you want to update immediately, go to the installed use^rscripts in tampermonkey and simply click on the "Last Updated" column for the corresponding script.